gpsblues/Publii-Plugin-CSV-Maker/README.md

 - **File name**: Define the name and type of the file.
 - **Save location**: Choose one of the two available options:
   - Root directory of the site (`/`).
-  - Plugin folder (`/input/media/plugin/csv-maker`).
+  - Plugin folder (`/media/plugin/csv-maker`).
 - **Delimiter**: Specify the character to separate values in the CSV file.
 - **Columns**: Set up to a maximum of 10 columns for your file.

-## Data
+## Data Management

-This section allows you to directly edit the values of your CSV file.
-You can switch between two display modes for easier editing:
+This **manual-entry-only** section provides direct editing of your CSV values with two display modes for optimal workflow:

-- **Compact view ON**:  Displays values side-by-side for a quick overview.
+- **Compact view ON**: Displays values in a side-by-side layout for quick overview.
-- **Compact view OFF**: Displays each value on a separate row, which is especially useful for handling longer content.
+- **Compact view OFF**: Shows each value on a separate line, ideal for working with lengthy content.

+**Perfect for**:
+- Simple coordinate lists (name, lat, long)
+- Basic contact information (city, name, phone, ...)
+- Small catalogs or inventories (product, price, SKU, ...)
+- Other straightforward tabular data

 ### Handling Delimiters